digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 ## Challenges

 One song of 3 minutes : 1 Million time steps BUT relevant information is much less! **The art is to extract those featuers** and find a meaningful representation for music.
 If music is only structured as a bit stream consisting of 1´s and 0´s it is very difficult to know what´s going on.

+### Phase Alignment

+Phases of different simultaneous frequencies have to be aligned precisely else they cancel each other out or become to loud which leads to an overall bad mix.

+### Fourier based Models
-Another widely used method was to just learn all the waveforms, decompose them into sine and cosine waves and finally recreate the soundwave by the means of waveform addition.
-However, this procedure is inprecise and inefficient because the reconstructed waveform uses more waveforms than necessary and this slows the process.
+Another widely used method was to just learn all the waveform packages, decompose them into sine and cosine waves and finally recreate the soundwave by the means of waveform addition.
+However, the waveforms overlap and therefore this procedure is inprecise and inefficient.

-Another problem with waveforms is human perception: some of them sound exactly the same but look different on a spectogram.
+### Autogenerative Models
+Autogenerative models try to mitigate these problems by constructing the waveform sample by sample so they do not suffer from the same bias the wave packets.
+Still, the waveform shapes do not perfectly correlate with human perception because of teacher enforcing / exposure bias during network training.
+For example the waveforms on the right sound the same for humans but cause different perceptual losses for the model.
+Moreover they need alot of data to work.

 <img width="405" alt="ddsp_challenges_waveforms" src="https://user-images.githubusercontent.com/24375094/208299823-f1c3ce8c-39d0-4bb2-96dc-d0043be9c0e3.png">

-Thats why relevant features of audio are first extracted, mainly **amplitude**  (loudness) measured in decibel and the **fundamental frequency** (f0,pitch) measured in Hz.
+### Oscillation based Models

+Rather than predicting the waveforms or Fourier coefficients those models directly generates the oscillations.
+These “analysis/synthesis” models use expert knowledge and hand-tuned heuristics to xtract synthesis parameters (analysis) that are interpretable (**loudness** in dB and **frequencies** in Hz) and can be used by the generative algorithm (synthesis).
+That´s where the ddsp library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer).

 The features are presented as tensors
 For efficient processing, (the features of) the input data has to be aligned with the architecture of a neural network.